500apes/etheropt.github.io/README.md

 The smart contract
 ----------
-The Solidity code for the smart contract can be found in the GitHub repository at [market.sol](market.sol).
+The Solidity code for the smart contract can be found in the GitHub repository at [etheropt.sol](etheropt.sol).
 It has been compiled and deployed to the Ethereum network.
 You are encouraged to read and understand it yourself.
 You may even want to write your own code to generate transactions to send to the smart contract instead of using the GUI.
 The contract's functions are listed below.

 * **Market()**: This function initializes the contract.
 It doesn't do anything special.